 Reckless and careless operation of vessels in Florida is a serious and ongoing problem, according to the Florida Fish & Wildlife Conservation Commission (FWC).

-For example, boating under the influence citations issued by Florida authorities have remained a major issue.
-In 2011, authorities issued 308 BUI citations.
-In 2012, that figure increased to 329, and fell slightly in 2013 to 303.
+For example, boating under the influence citations issued by Florida authorities have remained a major issue, with authorities on the water issuing more than 300 BUI citations a year.
 Vessel operators are presumed under the influence of alcohol if his or her blood alcohol concentration measures at or above 0.08 percent.

-Specifically for negligent operation of a vehicle (which includes reckless operation, careless operation, navigation rule violations and failure to report accidents), authorities in Florida issued 1,111 citations in 2011.
-In 2012, they issued 804 citations and 642 in 2013.
+Specifically for negligent operation of a vehicle (which includes reckless operation, careless operation, navigation rule violations and failure to report accidents), authorities in Florida issue about 1,000 citations a year.
 These figures coincide with reductions in boat ownership tied to the economic downturn, and also with dwindling resources held by state investigating agencies.
 Unfortunately, it’s not that boating is getting any safer.

 Contact Associates and Bruce L. Scheiner, Attorneys for the Injured, for a free and confidential consultation to discuss your rights.
 There are no fees or costs unless we win.
 Offices in Fort Myers, Cape Coral, Naples and Port Charlotte.